Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Numerical experiments

 \subsubsection{Base case}

+Prior to solving the full bilevel model, we solved the lower-level model exclusively on the dummy network to establish traveler behavior in the absence of platform participation.
+Using the parameters listed in \textbf{Table~\ref{tab: LIRR_input}}, we observe a mode split where 64.52\% of travelers utilize the existing transit network and 35.45\% opt for direct driving.
+The lower level objective value is 5,451.97.
+These results serve as a "business as usual" baseline for comparison with the proposed bilevel model, allowing us to quantify the impact of introducing the platform service.

-The proposed algorithm finds a solution with an optimality gap of less than 0.1\% in under 300 seconds.
-The runtime is significantly shorter than other link-based MaaS design models proposed by previous studies \citep{liu2024demand, yao2024design} when solving problems with similar scales.
+We then run the full bilevel model with the platform network added.
+The proposed algorithm finds a solution with an optimality gap of less than 1\% in $3092$ seconds.
+The runtime is significantly shorter than other link-based MaaS design models proposed by previous studies \citep{liu2024demand, yao2024design} when solving problems with similar scale.
 In comparison, the Sioux-Fall network-based case described in \cite{liu2024demand} requires longer than a 4-hour run time to converge.
-This illustrates the potential of the proposed algorithm in real-world applications.
+This illustrates the scalability of the proposed algorithm in real-world applications.

+To demonstrate convergence to the global optimum, we solved the model across a range of $\rho$ values.
+We then fix the upper-level decision variables to their corresponding optimal outputs and solved the lower-level model directly.
+Using the resulting flows and capacities, we calculated the actual platform profit.
+As illustrated in \textbf{Fig.~\ref{fig:convergence}}, both values converge as $\rho$ increases.
+However, the rate of convergence diminishes as $\rho$ approaches a critical value.
+Once $\rho$ exceeds this threshold, the optimum of the single-level formulation effectively represents the true global optimum of the bilevel model.
+Future studies could focus on developing algorithms that efficiently identify this critical threshold to further accelerate the solution process.

-The final solution has all MOD service links priced at \$2 per unit length, which is the upper limit of the service price (Remark \ref{remark: zero_subsidy}).
-The total revenue from the MOD service is \$15,959, and 34.19\% (1619 passengers) of the total OD demand uses the microtransit service.
-752 people use service base at Ronkonkoma station, 583 use service base at St.James station, and 401 use service base at Seyville.
-This solution suggests a MH platform design with subsidy provision is unnecessary as the pricing offered by the existing microtransit operator is satisfactory to travelers.
-In other words, there is sufficient incentive for the microtransit operator to enter this last mile market by simply providing service in these areas without further incentives from MaaS fare bundling.
+The final solution has platform access prices (which includes the access mode and LIRR) ranging from \$22.47 to \$30, and the general distribution can be observed in \textbf{Fig.~\ref{fig:baselin_result}(a)}.
+This pricing structure is economically reasonable when compared to general LIRR commuting costs, ensuring the platform remains a viable option for travelers.
+The total profit from the MOD service is \$38721.23, and 35.32\% (1,661 passengers) of the total OD demand uses the MH centered platform.
+741 people use service based at Ronkonkoma station, 550 use service based at St. James station, and 380 use service based at Sayville. \textbf{Fig.~\ref{fig:baselin_result_region}} illustrates the percent mode share of the MOD services across the 78 neighborhoods.

-\begin{remark} \textit{The model can inform policymakers on the need for a subsidy-enabled MH platform design or to simply implement a traditional transit hub.} \end{remark}